 I humbly recognize that this will not be as easy a process for some.
 It can be painful and difficult to look at things like our insecurities and fears, and even more so to dig for their roots.
 You may find that you need professional help to find who you are now and get to know and love that person.
 It is normal to grieve for the person you used to be, and you may need guidance through that process as well.
 But as a starting place, just recognize that you are a different person now after cancer and that it is totally normal and okay.
 Start accepting this new self by finding good ways you or your life have changed, and then start getting to know this new self through one of the tools I suggested above with self-love and no judgement of what you discover.
 The key is loving and accepting whoever it is you find, imperfections and all.
 There is no right way to do this and no wrong way; it’s all good 😊 Be patient with and kind to yourself as you walk through this.
 And if you do decide to seek professional help with this, do so without shame.
 There is nothing wrong with reaching for a helping hand from someone who can make the process easier and more meaningful.

 I wish you strength as you embark on this exploration and hope that you are able to discover the new, amazing person you have become with as much ease as possible.
 You are not alone.
 Reach out in the comments section below or in the Facebook group if you want some encouragement and support!
 We’re always here.

 Happy Healing ❤️

-*This post may contain affiliate links.
+*This post contains affiliate links.
 The use of affiliate links helps me to cover the costs of running this website, and I only recommend products that I have personally found helpful and of good quality.